-You can add lenaskitchen pickled onions to pretty much anything: tacos, burgers, sandwiches, nachos, grilled meats, salads, breakfast, eggs.
-A side of sharp quick-pickled red onion to transform any dish.
+Add lenaskitchen pickled onions to pretty much anything: tacos, burgers, sandwiches, nachos, grilled meats, salads, breakfast, eggs.
+A side of my pickled onions will transform any dish.
 Try it for yourself and you will be addicted too.

 I remember being little and watching my mom and grandma spending time cutting up different veggies to pickle for the winter so we can enjoy the bounty.
 We would keep everything in a basement that was more of a dirt basement with potatoes, onions, pears and apples.
 So cool to reminisce about old times.

 Now a days I am all about instant gratification am I right?
-When I make my lenaskitchen marinated onions, the flavors take me back to my childhood, but done and ready to enjoy in about an hour or keep them in the fridge longer for more flavor infusion.
+When I make lenaskitchen pickled onions, the flavors take me back to my childhood, but done and ready to enjoy in a few short hours or keep them in the fridge longer for more flavor infusion.

 This couldn’t be any easier of a recipe.
-SImple 4 ingredients and put it together in no time.
+Only 4 ingredients and it comes together in no time.
 Lets get cooking… just kidding… lets get cutting.
-That’s it, cutting, smashing a bit with her fingers, pouring and stirring and a bit of waiting.
-They are ready to be enjoyed in about an hour, even better over night.
+That’s it, cutting, smashing a bit with your hands, pouring and stirring and a bit of waiting.
+They are ready to be enjoyed in about about 4-12 hour, but better overnight.

-Peel the onion and cut in half, then into really thin slices.
+Peel red onion in half, peel and slice really thin into half circle slices.

 Add onions into a bowl, rinse with warm water and lightly squeeze the onions.
 Drain the water.